 The Last Word

 The Portuguese language is one of the most spoken and widely understood languages in the world.
-The huge population of Portuguese speakers has garnered immense popularity of the language, which is increasing with the increase in tourism and education.
+The huge population of Portuguese speakers has garnered immense popularity in the language, which is increasing with the increase in tourism and education.

-The greeting “how are you” in Portuguese is a phrase that cannot be avoided, either in a formal or informal setting.
+The greeting “How are you” in Portuguese is a phrase that cannot be avoided, either in a formal or informal setting.
 This is why it is so important to learn how to greet in the Portuguese language if you want to travel and converse in Portugal without any worry.